This post shares 40 of our favorite inspirational quotes about raising teenagers.

 There are the highest of highs, when you feel like your heart will burst from pride at the young person developing in front of you.

-And there are the lowest of lows like when their heart is breaking and you can’t do anything about it, when they make a poor decision, or when someone pushes them down in this world.
+And there are the lowest of lows like when their heart is breaking, and you can’t do anything about it, when they make a poor decision, when someone pushes them down in this world, and when you watch them do any number of stupid things.

 There are the hormones and the attitudes and the sighs and the eye-rolls.